 The preamp uses one of the two op amps packaged in the TL082.
 The preamp is both boosting the guitar signal to line level and inverting the signal.
 When it comes out of the op amp the signal is split between the Arduino input and the "clean" volume knob for the mixer.

 .
 It is basically taking the audio signal from the guitar and constraining it to roughly 1.2V, because the aref voltage within the Arduino has been configured to look for an audio signal in this range.
 The signal is then being sent to analog pin 0 on the Arduino.
 From here, the Arduino is then converting this to a digital signal using its built in ADC.
 This is a processor intensive activity and where most of the Arduino's resources are being allocated.

 You can get a faster conversion rate and do more multiprocessing of the audio signal using timer interrupts.
-To learn more about that, check out this page on Arduino Real-Time Audio Processing.
+To learn more about that, check out this page on Arduino Real-Time Audio Processing

 The Arduino is where all of the fancy-shmancy digital signal processing is happening.
 I'll explain a bit more about the code later.
 For now, in relation to the hardware, what you need to know is that there is both a 100k potentiometer connected to analog pin 3 and a 6-position rotary switch connected to analog pin 2.